Does Protein Quality Really Effect Muscle Growth?

 Traditionally protein quality can be measured or estimated using measure called the Protein Digestibility Corrected Amino Acid Score or PDCAAS.
 While this gives a relative measure of protein effectiveness, it has recently been replaced with a new measure of called the Digestible Indispensable Amino Acid Score or DIAAS.

 The DIAAS looks at the ratios of amino acids in a given protein source, especially the essential amino acids (the ones your body can’t make).
 It considers how well a given protein is digested, absorbed and interacts right throughout your intestinal tract, and also places a higher value on Leucine content because of Leucine’s ability to turn on muscle protein synthesis.
 Quite simply, if a protein source doesn’t contain enough Leucine, it won’t stimulate protein synthesis to any great degree.
-So how do the different proteins measure up?
-The table below shows the PDCAAS and available DIAAS for a number of proteins:

 The DIAAS are not available yet for all protein sources however a review of the data clearly shows Whey Protein Isolate, Whey Protein Concentrate and potentially Casein and Whole Egg are excellent quality proteins.
 This means you will need to consume less of these proteins to gain the same muscle building benefits as lesser proteins in the table.